 Of course, there are some considerations to moving so far away, so it pays to know exactly what you’ll face and make a plan ahead of time:

-- It’s time-consuming: When you move from one state to another, you’re going to be bringing your whole life with you — and that means a lot of time spent packing.
-You’ll also have a significant investment in packaging materials, fuel and other necessities, especially if you try to make the move on your own.
+- It’s time-consuming: When you move from one state to another, you will bring your whole life with you — which means a lot of time spent packing.
+You’ll also have a significant investment in packaging materials, fuel, and other necessities, especially if you make the move yourself.

-When you’re preparing to move to a new house, keep these tips in mind to make the process as simple as possible.
+When you’re preparing to move to a new state, keep these tips in mind to make the process as simple as possible.

 Establish a moving budget as soon as you can.
 This number should include moving expenses and about three months’ worth of income for any issues that may arise.
 As you think about moving costs, you’ll have to decide how you want to move.
 Using a moving company might look more pricey, but since companies often include packing services and streamline the moving process, it might be the best option for you.
 If you’re looking to hire a professional mover, it’s recommended to get estimates at least 2 months in advance!

 Before you move to a new state, try to visit the area at least once to get an idea of your new home.
 See what stores and restaurants are nearby and meet some community members.
 If you have kids, check out the school districts and which ones will be the best fit for your children.
 If you can’t make it to the area in person, do a Google street view search and explore that way.

 Your future self will thank you for decluttering and downsizing before moving.
 Consider things you don’t use in your current household — will you really use them in the new place?
 Some donation centers will even pick up your donations for you!